crowding/analysis/what_are_you_doing.md

 First, I am going to try setting up my 25-minutely Growl notification and EMacs-buffer-maximization.

-Might as well make it a Git project...
+Might as well make it a Gist folder...

 And I have gotten it mostly working.